LogolicusZ/logolicusz-blogs/content/posts/atherna.md

 Once the engraving design is complete, I hope to order a prototype around August or September.

 Thank you for reading this article.
-I hope you found it enjoyable and perhaps even inspiring to start your own projects!
+I hope you found it enjoyable and perhaps even inspiring you to start your own projects!

 ## Links
 rbrwrks [Instagram](https://www.instagram.com/rbrwrks/)